AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 >[!NOTE]
 >
 >Adobe strongly recommends that you use an [`SSH tunnel`](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md) tunnel to make the database connection.
+For SSH host key enrollment, errors, and troubleshooting, see [SSH host key verification](../data-analyst/importing-data/integrations/ssh-host-key-verification.md).
 However, if this method is not an option, you can still link [!DNL Commerce Intelligence] to your database using a [`direct connection`](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).

 Enter your [!DNL Commerce Intelligence] information in the [!UICONTROL Connect your Magento Database] screen.